w3c/did-wg/WorkMode/index.md

 when contributing to the text: work on a forked repository and issue a pull request on the main repository for that document when the contribution is ready.
-Editors should use the pull request mechanism (except for obvious, grammatical or stylistic changes), albeit they can choose to do that directly on the core repository.
+Editors should use the pull request mechanism (except for obvious, grammatical, or stylistic changes), albeit they can choose to do that directly on the core repository (i.e., without creating a distinct fork).

 (If you are new to GitHub, the
 [*“Introduction to Basic GitHub Contribution”*](https://iherman.github.io/misc-notes/docs/BasicGitHubContributionIntro)